AitorAlvarez17/PlatformerGame/README.md

 ## Developers

- - Aitor Àlvarez - Programmer
+ - Aitor Àlvarez - Developer.
- - Telmo Beroiz - Programmer
+ - Telmo Beroiz - Developer.
- - Andrés Sànchez - Programmer
+ - Andrés Sànchez - Developer.

 ## License

 This project is licensed under an unmodified MIT license, which is an OSI-certified license that allows static linking with closed source software.
 Check [LICENSE](LICENSE) for further details.

- - 8 Bit Sound Pack by SoundsbyDane on itch.io: "What is the licensing on this?
-Is it Creative Commons?"
-"It's copyrighted.
-So you can use just give credit."
- - Hero Sprite: Pixel art character about Finn the human made for platformer games.
-Created with aseprite in 32x32 size.
-You can use these for what ever you'd like, but be sure to tag my twitter @LazyHamsters and credit me properly.
- - Inca Tileset: Assets are public domain.
-This means you can use it for your personal and commercial games.
-No credit needed, but if you do, please, let me know via twitter at @DavitMasia , so i can do some RT ;) .
- - Music made by ourselves.
- - Fireball by @XYEzawr on Twitter.
+ - Players spritesheets by Modsama on gamedevmarket.net
- - Enemy assets by pellaore on itch.io.
-It has been modified by us.
+ - Tileset by Modsama on gamedevmarket.net
+ - SDL License
+ - PUGI License
+ - Optick License